 Why do I need a smartwatch?

 There's an interesting theory that smartwatches are to the smartphone what wristwatches were to the pocket watch.
-Picture the way the average gentlemen used to have to rummage through his pocket for his watch prior to the 20th century - now skip forward 100+ years and the average smartphone user still has to dive into his/her pocket to check their phone.
-Read: The best smartphones: The best phone you can buy in 2017.
+Picture the way the average gentlemen used to have to rummage through his pocket for his watch prior to the 20th century.
+Now skip forward 100+ years and the average smartphone user still has to dive into his/her pocket to check their phone.

 The kicker now is that your smartphone holds far more information than a pocket watch ever did, yet all of which is still locked into your pocket.

-The theory behind smartwatches is not for you to make calls with and speak into, although some can do this, but instead they mainly provide a quick and easy way to check what notifications are on your smartphone, so you can decide whether it's worth delving into your pocket or searching around your bag to fetch your smartphone or not.
+Smartwatches aren't for making phone calls, although some can do this, but instead they provide a quick and easy way to check what notifications are on your smartphone, so you can decide whether it's worth delving into your pocket or searching around your bag to fetch your smartphone or not.

 What type of smartwatch should I look for?